 Cali is the largest city in southwestern Colombia, nearly the size of Medellin.
-The daily lowest temperature is about 22°C and highest around 32°C, it’s hot and humid, just like Malaysia.
-However, it isn’t safe as in Malaysia as some of the neighbourhood is dangerous.
+The daily lowest temperature is about 22°C and the highest is around 32°C, it’s hot and humid, just like Malaysia.
+However, it isn’t as safe as in Malaysia as some of the neighbourhoods is dangerous.

 Bogota to Cali